At a Glance

 About Ford International Capital LLC

 Ford Motor is striving to build smart vehicles for a smart world.
-One of the “Big Three” automakers in the US (with GM and Fiat Chrysler), the company manufactures cars, trucks, and SUVs under the Ford and Lincoln brands – the F-150, the Escape, and the Fusion among its most popular models – and finances sales through Ford Motor Credit.
-Ford, which does business worldwide, is making significant investments in line with a strategic shift to move it from solely an automaker to a leader in vehicle technology and mobility services.
+One of the "Big Three" automakers in the US (with GM and Fiat Chrysler), the company manufactures cars, trucks, and SUVs under the Ford and Lincoln brands – the F-150, the Lincoln Navigator, and the Mustang among its most popular models –- and finances sales through Ford Motor Credit.
+Ford, which does business worldwide, is making significant investments in a strategic shift to move it from solely an automaker to a leader in vehicle technology and mobility services.
+In 2018, Ford said it would phase out nearly all of its car offerings, except for the Mustang, to focus on more profitable trucks and SUVs.

 Ford's business units span the five regions of North America, South America, Europe, the Middle East and Africa, and Asia-Pacific.
 More than half of its 60-plus plants are in North America with about 25% in Europe.